- About the Church

 Good Friday, April 3 we will meet at the Lake Park Community Center for a walking/driving stations of the cross through town

-We will have the youth Vigil from Good Friday Evening until Easter Sunrise Service at Harris this year
+We will have the youth Vigil from 7pm Good Friday Evening until Easter morning at 7am Service at Lake Park UMC this year

 Ruling Elder Heath Rada, the current moderator of the General Assembly reminded the church in a letter dated Dec.
 14, 2014 that “The PC(USA) believes in taking the Good News to all the world.
 Ninety-four million Christians around the world attribute the PC(USA) with being the source of their knowing Jesus Christ!
 Though we may have fewer full-time missionaries throughout the world today than we did 50 years ago, we now send thousands of Presbyterian Church (U.S.A.) members (more than ever in our history) to serve in international missions—work missions, teaching missions, medical missions, etc. We all share in this role in ways and numbers that we never have before, and we model the Good News as we deliver needed services with our talents and gifts.”
 That got me wondering just what we have done that could be called mission this past year.
 So my end of the year report this year focuses on that.